infinri/neural-forge/README.md

 Neural Forge is an experiment in creating more intelligent AI-assisted software engineering.
 The goal is to move beyond static rule lists toward a system that can contextually apply engineering knowledge.

-**The hypothesis**: By implementing associative memory patterns and context recognition, we can create AI systems that apply engineering principles more intelligently and learn from their usage patterns.
+**The hypothesis**: By implementing associative memory patterns and context recognition, AI systems can apply engineering principles more intelligently and learn from usage patterns.

 ---